Redfall gameplay shows the vampiric Left 4 Dead successor action

 Released during the Xbox and Bethesda Showcase, the clip gives a rundown of Redfall’s vampire-hunting gameplay, as well as a walkthrough of the titular city.
 It’s our first look at the upcoming undead gore fest, and reaffirms the game will be launching next year.

-The clip opens with a lone hunter investigating (and then blasting to pieces) the blood-sucking undead of an abandoned church.
-With the game placing heavy emphasis on co-op, their partner soon shows up to give them a helping hand.
+The clips begins by following a lone hunter as they investigate (or blast to pieces) the blood-sukcing indeed in the attic of an abandoned church.
+With the game placing heavy emphasis on co-op, their parnter soon shows up to give them a helping hand.

-We’re then treated to a rundown of some of Redfall’s more picturesque locations, as well as a touch of background to the vampirism that infected the city.
-Not only did the invasive fanged foes block the sun, but they also destroyed the city’s water supply, and generated a legion of cult worshippers ready to rip your throat out.
+We’re then treated to a rundown of some of Redfall’s more picturesque locations, as well as a touch of background to the vampiricism that infected the city.
+Not only did the invasive fanged foes block the sun, they destroyed the city’s water supply, and generated a legion of cult worshippers ready to rip your throat out.

 Your job, of course, is to move, rid the city of vampires, and restore some semblance of humanity.
 Check out the gameplay video below.